There are many hassles that accompany modern day living.

 One of the hormones that is released during stressful times is cortisol.

 High cortisol levels can cause high blood pressure, constricted arteries, sleep problems, increased blood sugar levels, a suppressed immune system, and increased appetite which leads to weight gain.

 To manage stress, find ways to relax.
-This can include a regular exercise routine, meditation, yoga, self-care, staying socially connected, healthy eating, and practicing mindfulness.
+This can include a regular exercise routine, visiting spa facial denver facilities, meditation, yoga, self-care, staying socially connected, healthy eating, and practicing mindfulness.

 - Move your body